Rose Mary, an Occupational Therapist since 1987, is experienced with pre-term infants, early intervention, school therapy, and home health.

 This is my most successful activity for sorting colors.
-Even my lowest functioning autistic kids will usually do this activity, even if they have refused all other color sorting activities.
+My lowest functioning autistic kids will usually do this activity, even if they have refused all other color sorting activities.
 My eggs are smaller than the typical Easter eggs.
 I got the 6 baskets and 6 eggs of each of the 6 colors from Goodwill for about a dollar.

 I lay out all of the baskets, and place one egg in each matching colored basket.
 Give the child one egg at a time to place in the corresponding basket.
 If the child seems confused with all of the baskets, you can present only 2 to 3 colors of eggs and baskets.

-I love my !
+I love my Bears & Bowls!
 They come in 6 colors.
 You can get them with coordinated color bowls or cups.
 You can also get sequencing cards to copy.
 My only complaint is the red and orange colors are too similar.
 I use my bears for activities to learn number concepts too.
-Bears & Bowls

 I package my bears in Ziplocs with two colors per bag.
 For example, blue and purple, red and yellow, and green and orange.
 I start with 10 bears in each of 2 colors and have the child sort the 2 colors into the correct bowl.
 I may then give the child 2 more colors to sort.

 Once I know the child is successful with 2 colors, I may start the next session with 3 colors, but still sticking with 10 of each color.
-You get the idea, increase number of bears &/or the number of colors as the child progresses.
+You get the idea, increase the number of bears &/or the number of colors as the child progresses.

 Pegs Into Pegboard by Color